Greater Montréal can count on a varied and well-organized transportation network. Here’s a quick overview:

 Greater Montréal residents can also rely on Agence métropolitaine de transport (AMT) commuter trains.
 Rates, schedules, service status: you’ll find all of this information on the AMT website.

 A car-sharing pioneer in Québec, Communauto offers its members the possibility of reserving a car for short periods.
-As for its Auto-mobile service, it allows you to use a self-service car parked in the city, a service that Car2go also offers.
+As for its Auto-mobile service, it allows you to use a self-service car parked in the city.

 Launched in 2013, BIXI has quickly become a favorite of Montrealers and tourists.
 With its 5,200 self-service bikes spread out across 460 stations throughout Montréal, Westmount and Longueuil, this service is a must for life in urban Montréal.